We wait, and the story of the prodigal son becomes more real.

 WELCOMING PRAYER

-Lean into the prayer that has hopefully been guiding your team—and preparing your hearts—this entire journey.
+Lean into the prayer that has hopefully been guiding your team and preparing your hearts this entire journey.
 We let go of control.
 We let go of our need for approval.
 We welcome whatever this season is with our releasing friend.
 We trust this can be part of our healing.
 We welcome God’s healing action and grace within.

+Don’t try to fix this person’s life.
+Discuss how best to remain steady as a loving, available team of support.
+No condemnation, blame, disappointment.
 Just, “We’re here.
 We care about you.
-We aren’t sure how to best be helpful given the path you’re walking right now.
+We aren’t sure how to support you given the path you’re walking right now.
 We can’t give financial help at this point, but when you want to get together and talk about what you’re going through, we can’t wait to hear from you.”

 WAITING

-So that’s the work right now: waiting.
+That’s the work right now: waiting.

 Waiting is anti-control.
 It’s complete powerlessness.